JDN89/thinking-in-javah/README.md

     5. An anonymous class that performs field initialization
     6. An anonymous class that performs construction using instance initialization (anonymous inner classes cannot have constructors)
+- Nested class: when you don't need a connection between the inner and outer class
+  - You don’t need an outer-class object in order to create an object of a nested class.
+  - You can’t access a non-static outer-class object from an object of a nested class.
+  - A nested class inside an interface is automatically public and static